GLOBAL Alert Overide

 • Always add alternative (alt) text and captions, and never rely on the auto-generated options.
 THEY ALWAYS NEED EDITS!

-• All primary social platforms except for Instagram Stories allow for alt text.
+• All primary social platforms except for Instagram Stories allow for alt text, with auto- and self-generated options.

 • Shorten URLs and remove “www.,” “https://,” etc.